 I spent 15 years of my career as a substance abuse and mental health counselor and served as a program manager and director in treatment systems in multiple Western PA counties.
 In 2003, I began working at the Institute for Research, Education and Training in Addiction (IRETA) as their Process Improvement Manager.
 My work was dedicated to reducing the 10-year information gap between best-practice research and clinical integration throughout Pennsylvania, New York, and New Jersey.

-During that time, I had the privilege to train under the direction of former Treasury Secretary Paul O'Neill, using the scientific method and lean process improvement strategies to eliminate medical errors, increase effectiveness, reduce waste, and improve outcomes in healthcare and addiction treatment.
-While at IRETA, I served as an opiate addiction consultant on the White House Office of National Drug Control Policy's 25 Cities Initiative.
+During that time, I had the privilege to train under the direction of former Treasury Secretary Paul O'Neill, where I learned supply chain logistics and lean process improvement strategies to eliminate errors, increase effectiveness, reduce waste, and improve outcomes in large systems.
+While at IRETA, I served as an opiate addiction consultant on the White House Office of National Drug Control Policy's (ONDCP) 25 Cities Initiative.

 In 2015 I began performing process improvement and policy work at the Allegheny County Department of Human Services (DHS).
 My work includes redesigning the organization's employee performance management system, developing a merit-based hiring process and policy, writing the employee medical marijuana policy, and identifying points of systemic-bias in the employee recruitment and retention processes.
 Every day I work to standardize employees' work, eliminate systemic bias, and advocate for blame-free work-place principles that protect workers, improve morale, and decrease turn-over and other forms of systemic loss.